awiseman/gmail-sender/README.md

 # Usage

-Requires a subject and 1+ recipient addresses.
+Requires a subject, send address, and 1+ recipient addresses.
 Also, requires a valid `credentials.json` file be present in the run-time directory, providing access to the Gmail API.